aplteam/Latest/README.md

 Note that if you provide a path pointing to an acre project you should include `APLSource\` if you are interested just in APL source files.

-If on the other hand you want to see more than just APL source file then you might want to specify the `-all` flag, see there for details.
+If on the other hand you want to see more than just APL source files then you might want to specify the `-all` flag, see there for details.

 ## FLags (options)